 If your child could have it his way, chances are he would eat Lucky Charms for breakfast, a peanut butter and fluff sandwich for lunch, and chicken fingers slathered in ketchup for dinner.
 Kids will be kids, and maintaining a healthy diet is often the farthest thing from their minds.
 The following nutrition tips will promote healthy oral hygiene in your child.

 - Eat a well-balanced diet of fruits and vegetables.
 We weren’t joking about the apple.
 An apple naturally scrubs and cleans your teeth.
 The nutrients and antioxidants in vegetables are good for the entire body.

-- According to the Centers for Disease Control and Prevention, calcium is a mineral needed by the body for healthy bones and teeth, and proper function of the heart, muscles, and nerves.
+- According to the Centers for Disease Control and Prevention, calcium is a mineral the body needs for healthy bones and teeth and the proper function of the heart, muscles, and nerves.
 Dairy products like milk, cheese, and yogurt are good sources of calcium.
 Dark leafy vegetables and calcium-fortified foods like orange juice and tofu are also healthy options.

 - Keep snacking to a minimum.
 Sticky and gummy snacks can increase a child’s risk of tooth decay.
 Unless a child brushes after every snack (and what child does?), sticky snacks can easily get lodged between the teeth.

 - Limit soda intake.
 Drinking large amounts of soda has been linked to childhood obesity.
 Soda is loaded with sugars and acids, and these ingredients also damage the teeth.
 Soft drinks have long been one of the most prominent sources of tooth decay.
 Have your child drink water throughout the day or juice that’s low in sugar concentrate.